nap2000/docs/ref-question-types.rst

   date,birth_year,What year were you born?,year

-Date widgets with non-Gregorian calendars
+date widgets with non-Gregorian calendars
 +++++++++++++++++++++++++++++++++++++++++

 .. note::